ror-community/ror-site/content/about/_index.md

 More and more organizations, systems, and researchers are using ROR every day.
 See the list of [who's integrating ROR](https://tinyurl.com/ror-integrations), read [case studies](/categories/case-studies) with ROR adopters, and see how else we're measuring ROR's impact below.

-### ROR IDs in Crossref DOI metadata
+### ROR IDs in Crossref metadata
-The chart below tracks the number of DOIs registered with Crossref that include ROR IDs in metadata over time.
+The chart below tracks the number of DOI records registered with Crossref that include ROR IDs in metadata over time.
 The chart begins in May 2022 and is updated by periodically running manual queries of the Crossref API.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQU_zvKDRXOFY56Zq6gAZyWBXWivQxPyDgAVP18bYDpNTgrM2pQFz4EzNc6I44kgTmhoVqkTJfef-HN/pubchart?oid=1786924431&amp;format=interactive" width="600" height="400"></iframe>

 See the full spreadsheet tracking [ROR IDs in Crossref and DataCite DOIs](https://docs.google.com/spreadsheets/d/1RKc4HM2K3mXvlMuQt-pR4xXgQiOC2B8rMuaddBqEaMg/edit?usp=sharing) for API queries and additional statistics.

-### ROR IDs in DataCite DOI metadata
+### ROR IDs in DataCite metadata
-The chart below tracks the number of DOIs registered with DataCite that include ROR IDs in metadata over time.
+The chart below tracks the number of DOI records registered with DataCite that include ROR IDs in affiliation metadata over time.
 The chart begins in May 2022 and is updated by periodically running manual queries of the DataCite API.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQU_zvKDRXOFY56Zq6gAZyWBXWivQxPyDgAVP18bYDpNTgrM2pQFz4EzNc6I44kgTmhoVqkTJfef-HN/pubchart?oid=674408658&amp;format=interactive" width="600" height="400"></iframe>